 It is the fifth and one of the most important days of Dashain.
 On this day, nine types of flowers along with their leaves are offered to the sprouts as a sign of respect.
-It also believed that the nine flowers welcome the respective goddesses associated with them.
-Traditionally, this ritual started after the army personnel fire auspicious air-shots at Tudhikhel.
+It is also believed that the nine flowers welcome the respective goddesses associated with them.
+Traditionally, this ritual started after the army personnel fired auspicious air shots at Tudhikhel.

 Mahaastami is the day of sacrifice and is an essential part of Dashain celebrations.
 People sacrifice animals, especially goats, ducks, and buffaloes, as a tribute to Kali, a fierce form of Nawadurga.
 The destroyer of evil forces, Kali is known as the divine protector.
-Hundreds of goats, bulls, and buffaloes are sacrificed in households and temples of Kali and this ritual lasts from dusk till dawn.
-While these sacrifices are offerings to goddess Kali, they are consumed for the remaining days of Dashain celebrations.
+Hundreds of goats, bulls, and buffaloes are sacrificed in households and temples of Kali.
+And this ritual lasts from dusk till dawn.
+While these sacrifices are offerings to the goddess Kali.
+They consume for the remaining days of Dashain celebrations.

 Mahanawami is the final day before the Vijaya Dashami.
 This day starts with worshipping the machines and equipment that you use in your daily life.
-In remote areas, where the agriculture is still in its prime, people worship their traditional plow machine (known as Halo).
+In remote areas, where agriculture is still in its prime, people worship their traditional plow machine (known as Halo).
 In cities, people also worship their vehicles and pray for the safety of the vehicles and themselves.
-The streets in the cities will be sparsely populated as the offices are closed as public holidays and people stay at home with their families.
+The streets in the cities will be sparsely populated as the offices are closed.
+Public holidays and people stay at home with their families.

-Vijaya Dashami is celebrated as the win of Ram- the symbol of truth over Rawan- the symbol of the devil.
-The word Vijaya meaning victory and Dashami means the tenth day of Dashain.
+Vijaya Dashami celebrates the win of Ram- the symbol of truth over Rawan- the symbol of the devil.
+The word Vijaya means victory and Dashami means the tenth day of Dashain.
 Elders put tika (red color mixed with rice grains and yogurt) on the foreheads of younger ones and give them a blessing for long life and prosperity.
-Jamara (barley sprout) put in the heads or ears and money also given to younger as a form of blessing.
+Jamara (barley sprout) is put in the heads or ears and money is also given to the younger as a form of blessing.

-As a form of respect, the younger touch the legs of their elders with their forehead.
-This is the last day of celebration of Nawadurga, where meat, fruits, and other homemade products are first offered to her statue and later consumed by the people as her blessing.
+As a form of respect, the younger touch the legs of their elders with their foreheads.
+This is the last day of the celebration of the Nawa Durga, where meat, fruits, and other homemade products.
+First offered to her statue and later consumed by the people as her blessing.

 Have you heard of any culture which worships a raven?
 Well, you are in for a surprise!

-The first day of Tihar marked by worshipping crows (Kag in Nepali).
-In Hindu culture, crows are taken as the ride of Shani, god of bad luck and retribution.
+The first day of Tihar is marked by worshipping crows (Kag in Nepali).
+In Hindu culture, the crow is known as Shani, the god of bad luck, and retribution.
 People worship on a crow to symbolize Shani and to ward off bad luck and obstacles.
-Crow is also worshipped as a symbol of all birds.

 Laxmi Puja/ Kukur Tihar

-The second day celebrated by worshipping dogs, be it your own or any other stray dog in the locality.
-We worshipped by putting red tika on their forehead, a garland of flowers on their neck and also serving them food.
+The second day is celebrated by worshipping dogs, be it your own or any other stray dog in the locality.
+We worshipped by putting red tika on their forehead, a garland of flowers on their neck, and also serving them food.

 This is the most important Day of festivals in Nepal.
 This is a celebratory day for brothers and sisters.
 On this day, people decorate the forehead of their siblings with seven colors which denote a rainbow.
-A garland of Makhamali (Gomphrena globosa) put on the neck of the siblings wishing for their long life.
-The special flower known for resembling longevity.
+A garland of Makhamali (Gomphrena globosa) is put on the neck of the siblings wishing for their long life.

 The gates of Ranipokhari are open on this occasion, for those who don’t have brothers and sisters of their own.
 Strangers come together in the venue and put tika as brothers and sisters, celebrating Bhaitika among themselves and sharing the joy.